aimclub/iOpt/docs/source/examples.rst

          function_value.value = -cross_val_score(clf, self.x, self.y, cv=self.cv, scoring='f1_macro').mean()
          return function_value

 To calculate the value of the objective function at a point, we overload the calculate function.
-To estimate the value of the target function, we use the cross_val_score method from the sklearn library with the specific values of the cross-validation parameters and the target metric described above.
+To compute the function value, we use the cross_val_score method from the sklearn library with the specific values of the cross-validation parameters and the target metric described above.
 Let's conduct a series of experiments with different values of the iter_limits parameter: 100, 250, 500, 1000, 2500 and the reliability parameter r=2.
-Below is the code for searching for a combination of parameters of the SVC algorithm, at which the metric value will be optimal, using the iOpt framework while limiting the number of iterations of the algorithm iters_limit = 500.
+Below is the code for tuning parameters of the SVC algorithm using the iOpt framework with iters_limit = 500.

 .. code-block:: python
    :caption: Solving the problem of finding the optimal combination of continuous parameters using the iOpt framework